RS001 – Chemical Hygiene Plan

 Departments that handle, use or store hazardous chemicals are required to maintain an inventory of such chemicals.
 This inventory will be maintained on the EHS Assistant online database accessible through the Office of Research Safety Affairs website.
 Laboratory Supervisors must review and update the chemical inventory as often as necessary to ensure its accuracy, but at least annually.

-Generally, all hazardous chemicals, compressed gases, hazardous drugs, chemotherapy agents, contrast media, and other pharmaceuticals must be listed on the hazardous chemical inventory.
+Generally, all hazardous chemicals, compressed gases, hazardous drugs, chemotherapy agents, contrast media, and other pharmaceuticals should be listed on the hazardous chemical inventory.
 TOSHA defines a hazardous chemical as a substance (liquid, solid, gas, vapor, aerosol, fume, dust or mist) which is a physical hazard or a health hazard.
 A health hazard is a chemical for which there is statistically significant evidence based on at least one study conducted in accordance with established scientific principles that acute or chronic health effects may occur in exposed employees.
 A health hazard may include chemicals which are carcinogens, toxic or highly toxic agents, reproductive toxins, irritants, corrosives, sensitizers, hepatotoxins, nephrotoxins, neurotoxins, agents which act on the hematopoietic system, and agents which damage the lungs, skin, eyes, or mucous membranes.
 A physical hazard is a chemical for which there is scientifically valid evidence that it is a combustible liquid, a compressed gas, explosive, flammable, an organic peroxide, an oxidizer, pyrophoric, unstable (reactive) or water reactive.

 Select items are exempt from being included on a hazardous chemical inventory: